 Next, the main function calls function fun1().
 That means the control goes inside fun1().
 Once the control inside the function fun1, the first thing it required is the variable.
 And the variable x is created inside the stack and this section is called Stackframe of fun1 function.
 Now, which function is executing?
 Currently, fun1() is executing because we have called it & the topmost activation record belongs to which function?
 Currently executing a function that is fun1().

 Then function fun1() calls function fun2().
 Once the function fun2 is called, the control goes to fun2().
 The function fun2() is having two variables, one is its parameter and the other one is its local variable.

-So, the memory is allocated for these variables i and a inside the stack, and this section is called Stack Frame of fun2 function.
+So, the memory is allocated for these variables “i” and “a” inside the stack, and this section is called the Stack Frame of the fun2 function.
 Now, presently fun2() is running and the topmost activation record inside the stack area is fun2().
 For a better understanding of the above-discussed points please have a look at the following image.

 One thing that we need to be observed is that we started from the main function and it has not yet finished but it has called fun1().
 So, the main function activation record is as it is inside the stack and then the activation record for fun1() is created i.e. memory for fun1() is allocated. then it is still running but it has called function fun2(), So, the activation record for fun2() is created and the activation record of function fun1() is still there in the memory.

 Now, let us continue our executing function, when fun2() has finished & terminated, then the control goes back to fun1().
 Then what happens to the active record of fun2?
 This will be deleted.
 So, once the function fun2 completes its execution and once the control goes back to fun1, then the Action Record or the Stack Frame of the Fun2 function will be deleted from the Stack as shown in the below image.